Just behind the rocks, blowing in the breeze

 - Justified in several of the Shin Megami Tensei games because the world is experiencing an apocalypse or its immediate fallout caused by the sudden emergence of demons into the human world.
-Specific sub-series follow or occasionally avert this trope with their own justifications; Persona3 and Persona4 are the most widely known aversions, confining enemy encounters to magical otherworlds where the monsters exist naturally, allowing events in the normal world to carry on largely without issue.
+Specific sub-series follow or occasionally avert this trope with their own justifications; the Persona games from Persona 3 onwards are the most widely known aversions, confining enemy encounters to magical otherworlds where the monsters exist naturally, allowing events in the normal world to carry on largely without issue.
 Devil Survivor also averts this by confining encounters to either specific plot-important fights, or "free" battles found only at specific locations to help grind and prepare for plot fights.

-- The original Shin Megami Tensei goes even further with this trope than most RPGs, even the old school ones.
+- Shin Megami Tensei I goes even further with this trope than most RPGs, even the old school ones.
 There are very few safe zones, less so as the apocalypse worsens.
 You'll get attacked by demons even just walking around a bar.